 It’s unfortunate that this issue degraded into personal attacks, because the issues that Moos raised are legitimate.
 The old rules of attribution seem out of touch with the new age of copy-and-paste publishing.
 A decade ago, publishers sued each other over “deep links.”
 Today they beg for them.
 Erika Fry, the CJR reporter who first raised the sourcing issue to Moos, published a calm and level-headed account of her concerns shortly after Romenesko quit.
 She was never out to get Romenesko, she says, but rather to understand how his own rules of sourcing work.
 Poynter could play a valuable role in facilitating a discussion over the new ethics of plagiarism.
 It’s unfortunate that one editor chose to use the issue for character assassination instead.

 This entry was posted on Wednesday, November 23rd, 2011 at 12:26 pm and is filed under Best/Worst, blogging, Journalism, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.